New Student FAQ - Everything you need to know!

 The next email communication that you’ll receive to your personal email account will tell you about matriculating (registering) as a student at the University.

-Matriculation email (Getting registered with Edinburgh Napier University – Step 1 of 3)
+Matriculation email (Getting registered with Edinburgh Napier University – Part 1 of 3)

 Please check your junk/spam email folders first if you haven’t received this email.
-If you have not received this matriculation email (Getting Registered with Edinburgh Napier University – Step 1 of 3) by 30 August 2021 please contact email@example.com
+If you have not received this matriculation email (Getting Registered with Edinburgh Napier University – Part 1 of 3) by 10 January 2022 please contact firstname.lastname@example.org

 To create your password you’ll need to know your Edinburgh Napier number (matriculation number) which is on all of our communications to you and you’ll need to confirm the personal email address that you’ve used during the application process to the University.
 Your password must: